rgandsam/magento-1.x-cert/Magento.md

 ######How is the tree of blocks typically rendered?

-The tree of blocks is typically rendered with the
+The tree of blocks is typically rendered with the following process:

+The `Mage_Core_Controller_Varien_Action::loadLayout()` method is called.
+It loads the appropriate layout handles, loads the layout xml updates from the files, and marks all ignored/without-adaquate-permissions blocks, then setting the appropriate xml tree.
+The `Mage_Core_Controller_Varien_Action::generateLayoutUpdates()` method is then called, which generates the block tree by looping through the layout XML tree and expanding it into a tree of block classes with their output method specified.
+(Initiating the various classes, setting/calling the actions, and modifying the references.)

 ######Is it possible to create an instance of the block and render it on the page without using the Magento layout?